Responsive evaluation

-Responsive evaluation is an approach to measure the effectiveness of educational programs developed by Robert E. Stake.
-This approach enables to evaluate the educational and other programs by comparing the program activity, the program uniqueness, and the social diversity of the people.
+Responsive evaluation (developed by Robert E. Stake) is an approach to measure the effectiveness of educational programs.
+The approach takes program activity, the program uniqueness, and the social diversity of the people into account when measuring educational and other types of programs.

 The most important feature in the responsive evaluation is the responsiveness to main issues and problems, in particular those cases where people recognize at the site.

 Responsive evaluation emphasizes educational problems more than objectives or hypotheses and direct and indirect observation of program participation (the pluralism of value standards held by various groups).
 It also emphasizes a continuous attention to audience information-needs and media for reporting.

 Preordinate evaluation

 Preordinate evaluation has a relative contrast with responsive evaluation.
 It highlights: